dycorporal/RPi-5-Minecraft-Server/README.md

 	- **Server Diagnostics Command** : Tracks real-time CPU Temperature and RAM Allocation/Usage IN-GAME.
 Has a command cooldown.
 	- **Timed Server Shutdown Command** : A structured, scheduled server shutdown command in minutes, broadcasting to the server in intervals and even using Kernel Commands to shut down the Pi.
 	- **Mob Variants** : Special listener for Mobs, turned Zombies and Skeletons into special enemies which required different strategies to beat, of which could be listed by the Moblore command.
 	- **Projectile Listener** : Special listener for Arrows, which allowed for the special Skeletons and special Bows by Username and Item Name validation checks.
+For example, explosive arrows were added dependent on username and itemname of the Player entity firing them.

 2. ***Python Discord Bot (derrickwhitebot.py)***
 	- Connects via Discord Developer Portal API to be used to view current server players, and if the server was on.